 With regard to deliverable contracts, ASX Clear (Futures)' arrangements for physical delivery are described under CCP Standard 10.
-It has procedures in place to ensure that margin of matched participants is not released until ASX can confirm that both participants have fulfilled their obligations.
+ASX Clear (Futures) has procedures in place to ensure that margin of matched participants is not released until ASX can confirm that both participants have fulfilled their obligations.
 ASX Clear (Futures) also monitors and enforces compliance with delivery procedures.

 The details of final settlement of deliverable contracts vary according to the contract specifications.
 For example, trading in the contract for 90-day bank accepted bills ceases on noon of the last trading day.
 This is followed by the exchange of reconciliation and advice notices between participants and the CCP, with final settlement of securities occurring in real time in Austraclear by 3.00 pm on the day after the last trading day (the value date for this contract).
-The delivery period for wool contracts commences on the Friday before the last trading day, with real-time final cash settlement scheduled to occur on the day after delivery.
+By contrast, the delivery period for grain contracts commences on the second business day of the contract month, ending at 3.00 pm on the third Thursday of the contract month, with real-time final cash settlement scheduled to occur on the day after delivery.